gbgplc/loqate-verify-helmcharts/README.md

 ### Testing the Installation

+You can test the Verify installation by sending requests through the system.
+We recommend you test both a GET request and a POST request, so we've included examples of both.

-The NGV installation can be tested by sending requests through the system.
-First, open a port to receive requests.
-You may want to do this in a new shell because the command does not terminate.
+First open a port to receive requests (you may want to do this in a new shell because the command does not terminate):

 ``` bash
 kubectl port-forward -n loqate svc/querycoordinator 8900:8900
 ```

-A version request will determine if the software and data was successfully installed:
+Then send a version request (GET) to determine if the software and data was successfully installed.

-Unix:
+**Unix:**

 ``` bash
 curl -X GET http://localhost:8900/api/version